laurajoyerb/Space-Race/README.md

 EC327 is a course offered by Boston University focusing on C++ and implementation of effective software engineering techniques

-This course was taught by Professor Douglas Densmore
+This course was taught by Professor Douglas Densmore during the fall of 2017